touilleio/alephium-mining-companion/README.md

-Alephium Mining Sidecar
+Alephium Mining Companion
 ====

-This project is a sidecar for Alephium full nodes, providing some convenience features when enabling mining:
+This project is a companion for Alephium full nodes, providing some convenience features when enabling mining:

 1. Creates a mining wallet if none exists.